keshavsingh4522/HacktoberFest-2021/README.md

     "FavouriteQuote":"keep patience and be happy"
 }
 ```
-- then create pull request.
+- Then create pull request.

 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-Contributions of of any doc type is acceptable. but that should be meaning full!
+Contributions of  any doc type is acceptable. but that should be meaning full!

 ## License